Frequently Asked Questions

 What is Praxis II?
 Why must I take it?

-The Commonwealth of Virginia now requires a passing score (172) on the Praxis II English Language, Literature, and Composition: Content Knowledge (Test Form 0041 or 5041).
+The Commonwealth of Virginia now requires a passing score (172) on the Praxis II English Language, Literature, and Composition: Content Knowledge (Test Form 5038).
 The ETS website describes this test in detail and lists registration dates.
-You are encouraged to take the Praxis II test after completing most of your course work but before student teaching.
+You are encouraged to take the Praxis II test after completing most of your course work, but you must have a passing score before student teaching.

 What is the Virginia Communication and Literacy Assessment (VCLA)?